David PACE guitars

 The double top functions like an amplifier with two separate vibrating surfaces separated by a thin layer of super light Nomax.
 The strength of projection of this instrument is amazing and the balance from bass to treble is all that could be desired.

-David Pace has crafted this guitar with meticulous standards of woodworking and acoustic finesse and the result is a lively concert instrument that will fill any recital hall with its beautiful voice.
+David has crafted this guitar with meticulous standards of woodworking and acoustic finesse and the result is a lively concert instrument that will fill any recital hall with its beautiful voice.

 Nathan Mills performs Koyunbaba on a Pace guitar: